-And then there is one Must-do for all the party animals out there: Cancún attracts many club lovers for its vibrant nightlife scene.
-People come to party in Mexico’s tourist hotspot in order to see the “Cirque de Soleil” of Cancun in clubs like Coco Bongo, Pallazo and Co.
 Most clubs offer ‘open bar’ for their pricy entry fees, so you really have a mission to complete by the end of the night: get as many drinks as possible so your 80 USD is well spent.
 Luckily we are not passionate about clubs, so we didn’t spend money on it.
-But as part of our hostel volunteer program, we went one time for free as part and watched the spectacle… I prefer smaller places like Señor Frog for example, even though they are sometimes not even less crazy…

 For organised tours, check out these great deals:

-- Have breakfast at your hotel or hostel (most places offer breakfast included or for a small additional fee they prepare you something)
+- Have breakfast at your hotel or hostel (most places offer breakfast included or for a small additional fee they will prepare something for you)